About This Event

 Who should attend?

-All course participants receive training materials, morning tea and lunch.
+All course participants receive training materials, morning tea, lunch and afternoon tea.
 We limit our sessions to small groups, allowing participants to engage directly with our experienced trainers and to share and collaborate with other members of the Daymap community.